Regularity conditions in the CLT for linear eigenvalue statistics of Wigner matrices: Introduction

+converges in distribution to a normal random variable of mean zero and variance given by (\ref{eq: guevariance}). \end{theorem}

+For functions supported away from the spectral edges $\pm 2$, the regularity threshold for asymptotic normality to hold without normalization is likely to be $\dot{H}^{1/2}$.
+This is consistent with alternate expressions for the variance found in \cite{cabanal} and \cite{johansson}, as well as the logarithmic divergence of the variance in case $\varphi =\mathbf{1}_I$, the indicator function of an interval $I$ in the interior of the limiting spectrum.
+Such functions barely fail to be in $\dot{H}^{1/2}$.
+Note in that in the case of Haar-distributed matrices on the unitary group, P. Diaconis and S. Evans \cite{diaconisevans} have obtained a sharp (with respect to the regularity of the test functions) central limit theorem.
+They find that the variance of the analogue of $\mathcal{N}_n[\varphi]$ grows like the $n$th partial sum of the appropriate $H^{1/2}$ norm.
+Their techniques rely on exact computations of matrix traces that are not available in the case of Wigner matrices.

+When the test function $\varphi$ is not supported away from the spectral edges, the expression \eqref{eq: guevariance} is no longer equivalent to the the $\dot{H}^{1/2}(\mathbb{R})$, which is why in this paper we use the $C^\alpha$ scale of spaces to measure regularity in case the support of the test function extends to the edge.
+We expect our result to be nearly optimal in this scale: i.e. the variance does not remain bounded for general test functions $\varphi \in C^{1/2-\epsilon}$ for any $\epsilon>0$.
+The limiting variance can be expressed in terms of an $\dot{H}^{1/2}$ norm defined relative to an orthogonal expansion of $\varphi$, restricted to the limiting specturm, into Chebyshev polynomials (see \cite{johansson}).
+At the edges of the limiting spectrum, this expansion is not equivalent to the Fourier decomposition.
+This has to be taken into account to obtain a sharp result, and is the subject of current investigation.

-converges in distribution to a normal random variable of mean zero and variance given by (\ref{eq: guevariance}). \end{theorem} By a moment matching argument and a saddle point analysis, we obtain a central limit theorem for more general Hermitian matrices, of the type considered by K. Johansson in \cite{johansson2}. \begin{theorem} Let $W=(w_{ij})_{1\le i,j\le n}$ be a Hermitian Wigner matrix whose entries satisfy:
+By a moment matching argument and a saddle point analysis, we obtain a central limit theorem under similar assumptions than those made on $\varphi$ in the GUE case treated in \ref{thm1}, for more general Hermitian matrices, of the type considered by K. Johansson in \cite{johansson2}. \begin{theorem} Let $W=(w_{ij})_{1\le i,j\le n}$ be a Hermitian Wigner matrix whose entries satisfy: